viblo/pymunk/docs/src/overview.rst

 Object tunneling
 ================

-Sometimes an object can pass through another object even though its not supposed to.
+Sometimes an object can pass through another object even though it's not supposed to.
 Usually this happens because the object is moving so fast, that during a single call to space.step() the object moves from one side to the other.